NiklasTiede/CheatSheet-Linux/README.md

 ## Shell Operators

-Shell operators let you combine commands which expands your toolbelt vastly.
+Shell operators let you combine commands which expands your tool belt vastly.
 They can be divided into two categories: redirection and control operators.
 Control operators allow for coupling commands.

 | Token | Example                  | Description                                 |
 | ----- | ------------------------ | ------------------------------------------- |